 Your benefits are described below.
 Benefits are listed alphabetically to make them easy to find.
 Please note that several sections may apply to your claims.
-For example, if you have a surgery, benefits for your Hospital stay will be described under "Inpatient Services" and benefits for your Physician's services will be described under "Office Visits and Physician Services."
+For example, if you have inpatient surgery, benefits for your Hospital stay will be described under "Inpatient Services" and benefits for your Physician's services will be described under "Office Visits and Physician Services."
 As a result, you should review all benefit descriptions that might apply to your claims.

-You should also be aware that many of the Covered Services can be received in several settings, including a Physician's office, an Urgent Care Facility, an Outpatient Facility, or an Inpatient Facility.
-Benefits will often vary depending on where you choose to receive Covered Services, and this can result in a change in the amount you will need to pay.
-Please see the "Schedule of Benefits" for additional information on how benefits vary in each setting.
+You should also be aware that many of the Covered Services can be received in several settings, including a Physician's office or your home, an Urgent Care Facility, an Outpatient Facility, or an Inpatient Facility.
+Benefits will often vary depending on where and from whom you choose to receive Covered Services, and this can result in a change in the amount you will need to pay.
+Please see the "Schedule of Benefits" for more details.